anko/array-keyed-map/readme.md

 ### Why is this better than `.join('/')`ing the keys and using a regular object?

- - Because your array elements might have `/`s in them.
-For example, the array `['a/b']` and `['a', 'b']` would both resolve to the array `a/b`.
+ - Because your key array's elements might have `/`s in them.
+For example, the arrays `['a/b']` and `['a', 'b']` would both resolve to the key `a/b`.

    So use something other than a `/`?
 Sure, but then you have the same problem with elements possibly containing *that*.

-   So use a sufficiently long unguessable string like `03f2a8291a700b95904190583dba17c4ae1bf3bdfc2834391d60985ac6724940`?
-That that wastes RAM/disk when you have many long arrays.
+   So use a sufficiently long probabilistically unguessable string like `03f2a8291a700b95904190583dba17c4ae1bf3bdfc2834391d60985ac6724940`?
+That wastes RAM/disk when you have many long arrays.
+And also what the heck are you doing, that's illegal.

- - Because even an empty `Object` [has properties on it](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object) (e.g. `length`) which your stored keys might accidentally overwrite, causing subtle bugs.
+ - Because even an empty `Object` [has built-in properties on it](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object) (e.g. `length`, or `getOwnPropertyNames`), which your keys might accidentally overwrite, causing subtle bugs down the line.

- - Because you might want your array to contain objects rather than strings, and objects are inefficient to stringify, frequently even impossible.
+ - Because you might want your key array to contain objects (by identity) rather than strings.
+Objects are difficult or impossible to stringify (e.g. they may contain cyclic references), and even then two distinct objects with identical contents would stringify to the same value and cause subtle bugs.

 ### What version of JS does this rely on?